ellistromberg/full_stack/osa0/04_uusi_muistiinpano.md

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
     activate server
-    server-->>browser: Redirect Location: /exampleapp/notes
+    server-->>browser: 302 Found
     deactivate server

-    Note right of browser: The server redirects the browser and the browser makes a new GET request to /exampleapp/notes
+    Note right of browser: The server responds with "302 Found", redirects the browser and the browser makes a new GET request to the Location: /exampleapp/notes

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server